Tuition for 2022-23

 If my child enrolls without receiving a financial aid package, can we expect to receive aid in future years?

 Generally not.
-Families who enrolled with no financial aid must wait two years before applying for financial aid, unless a sibling will be joining Avenues.
+Families who enrolled with no financial aid must wait three years before applying for financial aid, unless a sibling will be joining Avenues.
 Avenues recognizes that there are unfortunate events that change a family’s ability to contribute to tuition, and Avenues will work with families to formulate a plan for financing.
 If your child does not receive a financial aid award and your family cannot afford to finance full tuition for the remaining years, we strongly recommend that your child does not enroll.

 Does Avenues offer loans?